There are many different commercial real estate listing websites on the market.

 CommercialCafe is a trusted Yardi brand and is an integral part of the CommercialEdge network — the fastest-growing network of online real estate marketplaces, which ranks on the 1st page of Google for all top markets, attracts more than 2 million monthly visits and generates more than 350,000 broker contacts.

 According to Commercial café, their inventory comprises 225,000 listings.

-According to similarweb, the monthly traffic is 436,480 visits, which makes it roughly 2 monthly visits per listing on average.
+According to Similarweb, the monthly traffic is 436,480 visits, which makes it roughly two monthly visits per listing on average.